izderadicka/audioserve/README.md

 Android client
 --------------
-Android client is under development, code is [available on github](https://github.com/izderadicka/audioserve-android) Client is in an early stage, but is becomming usable (I'm using it now to listen to my audiobooks).
+Android client code is [available on github](https://github.com/izderadicka/audioserve-android) Client is in early beta stage (I'm using it now to listen to my audiobooks).

-Installation
+Installation (Linux)
 ------------

+Install required dependencies:
+    # Ubuntu - for other distros look for equivalent packages
+    sudo apt-get install -y  openssl libssl-dev libtag1-dev libtagc0-dev ffmpeg

 Clone repo with: